 Take a magazine to bide your time.

-We don't generally recommend you using the dryer to dry your rug.
-Our preferred option is to hang it out to dry on a sunny day.
-However the rug does get heavy when wet so if you want to put it in the commercial dryer on a cold setting just to take the very wet out of it you can.
-We did this for about 20mins on a cool setting as we washed ours on a cold day.
+However the rug does get heavy when wet so if you want to put it in the commercial dryer on a warm setting just to take the very wet out of it you can.
+We did this for about 30mins on a warm setting as we washed ours on a cold day.

 Cotton can look a bit bedraggled after it's washed but a shake and a vacuum will fluff up the fibres again.

 One more thing is that cotton is a natural product so like other natural fibres it will pill slightly at first.
 Over vacuuming will not speed up the process but can damage the the cotton fibres.
 We recommend a weekly vacuum and a shake in between.

 Why not do a few loads while you are there at the laundromat and take your doonas and blankets for a wash all at the same time?